Boston Tavern Pivots To 'Plan B' To Try To Survive The Pandemic

 Moran and his brother Billy, the Beales' nephews, have been working at Cornwall's since they were teenagers.
 They are now chef and general manager, respectively.

 They've come to get rid of food gone bad, equipment that lay idle for too long and won't work anymore and beer that's gone stale.
-Vinny Gibson from Burke Distributing, the guy who's been getting them kegs for more than a decade, is here to take a bunch back.
+Vinny Gibson from Burke Distributing, the guy who has been getting them kegs for more than a decade, is here to take a bunch back.

 "You're getting credit for everything," he says.
 "Anything untapped is full credit.
 Anything partial, we just weigh it, give you partial credit."

-It's a more-than-generous gesture in an industry where everyone's hurting, and a small bit of welcome relief to the family business that has flatlined for three months.
+It's a more-than-generous gesture in an industry where everyone's hurting and a small bit of welcome relief to the family business that has flatlined for three months.

 "Fingers crossed for all of us," an appreciative Pam says to Vinny.
 "I mean, your business depends on my business, and vice versa."